ToxicCoder02/ML/README.md

 ---

-To verify contributions, refer to the `git log` in the repository.

----

 ## **Workflow**

 The following diagram illustrates the complete pipeline for generating 3D reconstructions from a single 2D image using NeuralLift-360: